-The first snow peas of the season are out and they are so fresh, crisp and green we would like to eat them every day!
+The first snow peas of the season are out and they are so fresh, crisp, and green, I'd like to eat them every day!
 Here's a favorite way to quickly cook snow peas, putting their crisp texture front and center.

-They're cooked in light sesame oil, which we feel really complements that fresh flavor and texture.
-We cook them fast over high heat, then squeeze a little lemon juice over to keep them bright.
+They're cooked in light sesame oil, which I feel really complements that fresh flavor and texture.
+I cook them fast over high heat, then squeeze a little lemon juice over to keep them bright.
 Eat quickly and enjoy the taste of spring.

-Turns out, the only thing I was missing was that I'd been reserving snow peas for snacking and stir fries.
+Turns out, the only thing I was missing was that I'd been reserving snow peas for snacking and stir fries only.
 This is the kind of quick side dish that everyone needs to keep in their back pocket.
-It's so simple, and versatile enough to be paired with just about any type of main dish.
+It's so simple, and versatile enough to pair with just about any type of main dish.

 What makes these snow peas really stand out is the squeeze of fresh lemon they get after being taken off the heat.
 Mixed with the savory sesame oil and salt, it rounds out the flavor, hitting all the high notes.

 1/2 pound fresh snow peas, washed and patted dry